Ryan Searle (baseball): Chicago Cubs

 In the off season of 2013, Searle was offered a free agent contract to sign back with the Chicago Cubs for the 2014 season.

-In May 2014, Searle was released from the Cubs organisation following a poor 6.63 ERA season in 19 innings at Double-A class affiliate Tennessee Smokies.
+In May 2014, Searle was released from the Cubs organisation following a poor 6.63 ERA season in 19 innings for the Double-A Tennessee Smokies.

 Grand Prairie AirHogs

-Searle signed with the Grand Prairie AirHogs following his release from the Cubs and went 5-9 with a 4.39 ERA.
+Searle signed with the Grand Prairie AirHogs following his release from the Cubs and went 5–9 with a 4.39 ERA.

 Ishikawa Million Stars

 On 11 March 2015, Searle signed with the Ishikawa Million Stars of Baseball Challenge League.
 His manager was the age defying player coach, Julio Franco.
-He was the league's strikeout leader with 113 in 135 innings pitched ending his time with the team with an 8-7 record and a 1.99 ERA.
+He was the league's strikeout leader with 113 in 135 innings pitched ending his time with the team with an 8–7 record and a 1.99 ERA.

 Lamigo Monkeys

 On 5 February 2016, he signed with the Lamigo Monkeys of Chinese Professional Baseball League.
 Despite early success Searle, after sustaining a bad knee injury he never regained form and was released from the team on 10 June.
 After a series of switches between starting and relief roles to become the 3rd foreign player released by the team that year.